 Hicks consolidates Ripley's trust by giving her a small locator to wear on her wrist, so he can find her anywhere inside the complex.
 Ripley puts Newt to bed and checks inside her doll head "Casey" for scary dreams.
 Newt explains to Ripley that Casey doesn't have bad dreams because she's just a piece of plastic.
 Newt wonders about what happened to her mother - especially if one of the Aliens came from inside her mother - but Ripley can't give her the answer.
 She tells Newt about her own daughter, who has also died.
 Newt is scared to go to sleep, so Ripley puts her locator on Newt and assures her she can find her anywhere in the complex now.

 Bishop has discovered that the Aliens' acid blood neutralizes after exposure to air.
 The group is discussing the Aliens, and their way of reproduction: humans are used as hosts for the facehuggers, which come from eggs; but who or what produces these eggs?
 Hudson proposes a large, dominant female, a queen, such as in a social insect colony.
 Ripley tells Bishop to destroy the two remaining facehuggers, but he tells her he got specific orders from Burke to keep them alive.
 Ripley confronts Burke about it; he wants the specimens taken back to Earth because the weapons industry will pay large amounts of money for them.
 He even tries to enlist her help in smuggling them past quarantine.
 Ripley refuses; moreover, she has checked the colony log and learned that Burke was responsible for sending the colonists to the derelict ship, after he learned about its existence from Ripley during her trial.
 Ripley blames Burke for not warning the colonists about the danger, but Burke maintains he simply wanted the colonist to accidentally find it, in order to lay a valid claim on the ship; he puts it aside as a bad call.
-This enrages Ripley, and grabbing him by the lapels, she angrily vows to expose his treachery when they return to Earth.
+A suddenly enraged Ripely grabs him by the lapels and angrily vows to expose his treachery when they return to Earth.

 As Ripley exits the room, the alarm sounds: the Aliens have arrived at the first set of sentry guns inside an access tunnel.
 The guns kill many of them, but they quickly run out of ammunition, as the Aliens' numbers are vastly superior.
 Bishop calls in.
 There is another problem: the nuclear reactor at the terraforming tower has started emergency venting.
 They learn that damage to the structure has caused it to malfunction; the cooling units have failed and the core will explode within four hours.
-Damage from the crash has made it impossible to shut down the reactor.
-Remotely calling the second dropship from the Sulaco is also impossible, as the transmitter was on the APC and is wasted.
+Damage from the crash has made it impossible to shut down the reactor from their location.
+Remotely calling the second dropship from the Sulaco is also impossible, as the transmitter was on the APC and was wrecked in the crash.
 The only option is to go to the uplink tower and manually remote-pilot the Sulaco's second dropship to the surface.
 Hudson relapses into his desperation act again, refusing to go; however, Bishop unexpectedly offers to crawl through a small conduit to the uplink tower, as he is the only one qualified to pilot the ship anyway.

 The second set of sentry guns in the lower hallway empties its ammo into the hoard of Aliens.
 A great many creatures advance on the unmanned guns, but eventually they stop, not realizing that the guns have almost run out of ammunition.
 Apparently, the attempts to stop the Aliens' advance have temporarily succeeded.
 Hicks has Hudson and Vasquez check the perimeter.
 He promises Ripley he will not let her die by the Aliens, preferring to kill them both rather than falling victim to the creatures.
 He then gives her a crash course in how to use an M41A 10mm pulse rifle, with an over and under 30mm pump-action grenade launcher, and there appears to be a subtle attraction between them.
 On her way back to Newt, Ripley passes by Gorman, who has regained consciousness, and is clearly embarrassed by his earlier conduct.
 She returns to Newt and finds her curled up asleep, hiding underneath the bed.
 Instead of waking her, Ripley joins her underneath for a nap, laying her pulse rifle on the bed for safekeeping.